Marcus Trescothick: 2009 Champions League Twenty20

 With Somerset runners-up in the English 2009 Twenty20 Cup, Trescothick and his county travelled to India to partake in the Champions League Twenty20 in October.
-Though both Kieswetter and Hildreth were anticipated as successes, it was Trescothick who was described as having "been in sparkling form all season" and began the tournament under media scrutiny given his previous difficulties playing on tour.
-There was much speculation regarding any "recurrence of his stress-related illness that originally occurred in 2006", as this was to be his first overseas outing since an aborted attempt in 2008.
-Trescothick himself responded to the media by making a statement to the BBC World Service which read "I know the risk and I know what happens when it goes wrong.
-In the last couple of times I have tried to go on tour it's failed, so of course [it is a risk]...
-Let's try and break the tradition of what has happened over the last few times...
-I can only try.
-It's a big competition for the players and for the club.
-I have got to try and make it happen."
-Meanwhile, Langer assured the media that Trescothick could pull out whenever he wished to.
-Somerset, who began the tour without Trescothick as he was arriving later than most of the squad, commenced their warm up with a victory over the Otago Volts.
+Trescothick was described as having "been in sparkling form all season" and began the tournament under media scrutiny, given his previous difficulties playing on tour.
+There was speculation regarding any "recurrence of his stress-related illness that originally occurred in 2006", as this was to be his first overseas outing since an aborted attempt in 2008.
+Langer assured the media that Trescothick could pull out whenever he wished to.
+Somerset, who began the tour without Trescothick because he was arriving later than most of the squad, commenced their warm up with a victory over the Otago Volts.
 The opener arrived three days later, confident in his ability to complete the tour.
 Somerset began with a close victory against the Deccan Chargers on 10 October, winning from the last ball.
-Trescothick was dismissed for 14 from 12 in his first match outside England since 2006, "after offering a fleeting glimpse of his talent" according to ESPNcricinfo.
+Trescothick was dismissed for 14 from 12 in his first match outside England since 2006 "after offering a fleeting glimpse of his talent", according to ESPNcricinfo.

-Trescothick was unable to avoid a recurrence of his previous difficulties when travelling abroad, however, and returned home on 15 October, citing the same "stress related illness".
-Brian Rose, who Trescothick had approached initially after Somerset's defeat by Trinidad and Tobago on 12 October, released a statement to the media stating "Marcus admitted a couple of days ago that he wasn't 100% so that's fair enough.
-I think his future will be in domestic cricket and that may even help him with this particular form of illness.
-I think over the next two or three years you'll see Marcus Trescothick performing wonderfully well in county cricket."
-Michael Vaughan, who had by then retired from cricket, praised Trescothick's "courageous" decision, as did Vikram Solanki, then PCA chairman.
-Journalist Andrew Miller called for an end to the rising criticism of Trescothick's decision from the public, while Paul Hayward of the Guardian also derided those critical of the Somerset player's actions.
-Despite returning home, Trescothick continued to affirm his commitment to the club by signing a new three-year contract with optional fourth year, in December.
-He was named captain for the 2010 season.
+Trescothick had a recurrence of his difficulties and returned home on 15 October, citing the same "stress related illness".
+Trescothick signed a new three-year contract (with an optional fourth year) in December, and was named captain for the 2010 season.